juanalzate20/rbx1/README.md

 # RBX1

 # Introduction
-In this project the communication between the rbx1 package and the ROS environment will be made, through the same topic, using the remap function in the rbx1.launch  file to let the robot control by keyboard.
+In this project the communication between the rbx1 package and the ROS environment will be made, through the same topic, using the remap function in the fake_turtlebot.launch  file to let the robot control by keyboard.

 # Install RBX1 repository
 In a terminal, first go to your <catkin_ws> source folder.
 Write: